alan-turing-institute/data-classification-app/README.md

 ### Set up PostgreSQL

-The --createdb flag should be set for the database user if running tests (so test databases can be set up and torn down).
+The `--createdb` flag should be set for the database user when running tests (so test databases can be set up and torn down).
 This should not be done on a production system.

 ```bash
 createuser haven --createdb